-First, we asked participants to rate to what extent (1-5) they considered themselves to be a car enthusiast.
-Next to that, they were asked to what extent they considered themselves to be proficient in working with computers (1-5).
-Both variables do not show interaction effects that differ significantly from zero (see figures 12 and 13).
-This indicates that the positive association between offline events and online participation does not differ between the different levels of these variables.

 The third and final of the case-specific variables asked participants to rate the extent to which they considered themselves to be a member of a brand community in the real world (1-5).
 As depicted in figure 14, we obtained an interesting result.
-The output of the model returns a negative interaction effect for this control variable (interaction β = - 0.122) which a confidence interval does not overlap with zero.
+The output of the model returns a negative interaction effect for this control variable (interaction β = - 0.122) with a confidence interval that does not overlap with zero.
 This indicates that the positive association between offline interaction and online participation is less intense for people who consider themselves to be a brand community member in the real world.
 This could mean that the observed effect is less strong in a real brand community setting, but we think another explanation for this observed effect is possible too.
 A very high positive coefficient (0.369, p < 0.001) is reported for the overall effect on online participation for people who consider themselves to be part of a brand community in the real world compared to people who do not.
 The fact that these people already score high on participation in the group in which no offline event took place.
-This could make the effect of organising such an offline event relatively less effective compared to people who do not consider themselves to be part of a brand community in real life.
-Given the high managerial relevance of this variable, additional research on real brand communities is needed to test this effect and define its causes.
+This finding could make the effect of organising such an offline event relatively less effective compared to people who do not consider themselves to be part of a brand community in real life.
+Given the high managerial relevance of this variable, additional research on real brand communities should test this effect and define its causes.